szymekdev/ynbot/README.md

-# devbot
+# YNBOT
-DevBot is closedsource (as for 24.12.2024) guns.lol view bot NOTE:THIS BOT IS STILL IN ALPHA
+YNBOT is a non opensource project.